elektrotehnika/digel-asic-labs-fa24/README.md

 It might be a good idea to periodically check if there are any changes to the upstream repo.

-When you finish your GitHub repo setup, please add your [teaching assistant](https://github.com/baywatcher) as [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository#inviting-a-collaborator-to-a-personal-repository) and fill in the details in the following [form](https://forms.gle/7cVckR779WDxLsvh8)!
+When you finish your GitHub repo setup, please add the GitHub account of your [teaching assistant](https://github.com/baywatcher) as a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository#inviting-a-collaborator-to-a-personal-repository) and fill in the details in this [form](https://forms.gle/7cVckR779WDxLsvh8)!

 ### Hammer Setup